nicolargo/glances/docs/glances-doc.rst

 ``NI``
     Nice level of the process
 ``S``
-    Process status (see details bellow)
+    Process status (see details bellow) (running process is highlighted) ``TIME+``
-``TIME+``
     Cumulative CPU time used
 ``IOR/s``